ijsto/reactnextjssnippets/README.md

 ## Installation

 - Launch the Command Pallete (Ctrl + Shift + P or ⌘Cmd + Shift + P) and type "Install Extensions" (or navigate from the sidebar to Extensions tab).
-- In search box type in "iJS" and choose the React NextJS Snippets by iJS
+- In search box type in "iJS" and choose the React Next.js Snippets by iJS
 - Install the extension (you may need to relaunch VS Code)
-- Get a coffee, a cookie and celebrate by writing some NextJS code more effeciently than ever!
+- Get a coffee, a cookie and celebrate by writing some Next.js code more effeciently than ever!

 ## Supported languages (file extensions)